vusion/icon-font-loader/README.md

 #### mergeDuplicates

-Whether merge duplicates icon in font file
+Whether merge duplicated icons in font file.
+It can shrink built font file, but make compilation slower.
+It's better to enable this option in production mode.

 - Type: `boolean`
 - Default: false